OlivierLD/raspberry-coffee/Todos.Ideas.and.stuff/README.md

 - Select: Double Click on `Button2`
 - Down: Long Click on `Button2`

-We even have room available for:
+We even have room available for operations triggered by:
 - Double Click on `Button1`
 - Long Click on `Button1`
 - `Button1` pressed and Single Click on `Button2`